 These pantry staples for runners are long shelf life foods that will improve performance and recovery.

 One of my favorite topics for runners is eating enough, as you probably know.
-While I think many people focus on the training aspects of running, I prefer to focus on the fueling.
+While I think many people focus on the training aspects of running, I prefer to focus on fueling.
 Running and training is nothing without sufficient, adequate and proper fueling.

 With spring marathon season nearly here, and the Boston Marathon around the corner, I thought it would be fun to share some items on my pantry list for runners.